janoulle/NEGARestaurantScores/README.md

     3. RELATIVE_PATH_TO_PAGE_STORAGE needs to be a relative path that ends in a slash
     4. APP_DATA_FOLDER needs to be a fully qualified path that does not end in a slash.
 The two are concatenated in [firebase data](restaurantscores-server/src/main/java/com/janeullah/healthinspectionrecords/domain/PathVariables.java)
 5. In the docker-compose.yml file, update the restaurantscores-server.image setting to point to your local or remote image e.g. `restaurantscores-server:YOUR_VERSION`.
 6. At the root of the project, open a Terminal tab and type `cd docker`.
 Then, type `docker-compose up` to start the containers.
+To gracefully shut down, type ```docker-compose down```

 # Health Checks